nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 When GP Connect returns a problem it will supply the metadata and description of the problem and all the clinical data that has been linked to the problem.

 The response to the query includes:
-* A `List` profile containing references to `ProblemHeader` for every Problem that met the search criteria
+* A `List` profile containing references to `ProblemHeader (Consultation)` for every Problem that met the search criteria

-For each `ProblemHeader` referenced in the `List` profile:
+For each `ProblemHeader (Consultation)` referenced in the `List` profile:
-*	The `ProblemHeader` profile of the Problem
+*	The `ProblemHeader (Consultation)` profile of the Problem
-*	The `ProblemHeader` profiles of any directly linked Problems
+*	The `ProblemHeader (Consultation)` profiles of any directly linked Problems
 *	The `MedicationRequest`, `MedicationStatement` and `Medication` profiles of any linked Medications or Medical Devices
     *	Always include the `MedicationStatement`, `MedicationRequest` (intent = plan) and `Medication` profiles
     *	Only include `MedicationRequest` (intent = order) for directly linked issues
 *	The `AllergyIntolerance` profile of any linked Allergies
-    *	Include the `ProblemHeader` profile of any Problems linked to the returned Allergies
+    *	Include the `ProblemHeader (Consultation)` profile of any Problems linked to the returned Allergies
 *	The `Immunization` profile of any linked Immunisations
-    *	Include the `ProblemHeader` profile of any Problems linked to the returned Immunisations
+    *	Include the `ProblemHeader (Consultation)` profile of any Problems linked to the returned Immunisations
 *	The `Observation` profile of any linked Uncategorised Data
-    *	Include the `ProblemHeader` profile of any Problems linked to the returned Uncategorised Data
+    *	Include the `ProblemHeader (Consultation)` profile of any Problems linked to the returned Uncategorised Data
 *  All administrative profiles referenced directly (or via another administrative profile) by any of the clincal profiles included above
     * Include `Patient`, `Organization`, `PractitionerRole`, `Practitioner` and `Location`